uthcode/learntosolveit/source/python.rst

-An escaped octet is encoded as a character triplet consisting of the percent character '%' followed by the two hexadecimal digits representing the octet code.

-HTML 4.0 specification section B.2 recommends the following, which should be considered best available current guidance:
+An escaped octet is encoded as a character triplet consisting of the percent character '%' followed by the two hexadecimal digits representing the octet code.HTML 4.0 specification section B.2 recommends the following, which should be considered best available current guidance:

 1) Represent each non-ASCII character as UTF-8
 2) Escape those bytes with the URI escaping mechanism, converting each byte to